SpareParts/Enum/README.md

 ### How to prepare Enum

 1. extend Enum class
-2. set ``protected static $values``  to array containing list of allowed values
-3. (optional) Annotate enum class with @method annotations to help IDE autocomplete and hint correct enum values, see below
+2. Annotate enum class with @method annotations describing Enum values

 ### How to use Enum
 There are two possible ways to use enum values, with first one being preferred.

 1. using static methods with same name as your desired value.

-This works with help from magic __callStatic method, meaning you do not have to add any methods - it works immediately after setting up ``$values``.
+This works with help from magic __callStatic method, meaning you do not have to add any methods manually.
 ````php
 $state = WindowStateEnum::OPEN();
 ````